 Meningitis Vaccine Requirement

-All seniors (12th grade) students must provide documentation of having received the meningitis vaccine prior to the first day of school.
+All seniors (12th grade) students must provide documentation of having received the meningitis vaccine prior to the first day of school, August 13, 2018.

-“Beginning with the school year 2015-2016 any child entering the 12th grade shall show proof of having received two doses of meningococcal conjugate vaccine prior to entering the 12th grade.
-The first dose shall have been received on or after the 10th birthday, and the second dose shall have been received at least eight weeks after the first dose.
-If the first dose is administered when the child is 16 years of age or older, only one dose is required.”
+“Any child entering the 12th grade shall show proof of having received two doses of the meningoccal cojugate vaccine prior to entering the 12th grade.
+The first dose received on or after the 11th birthday; second dose on or after the 16th birthday.
+Only one dose is required if the first dose was received at 16 years of age or older."